filipemorelli/getx_implementation/README.md

-# GetX with Clean architeture
+# GetX implementation with get_cli

-Basically, this is a simple MVC implementation with the GetX plugin
+Basically, this is a simple implementation with the GetX plugin

 Knowledge based on this links: